日本語 English

 2 ) Personnel who will contribute to improving the quality of MCI’s compliance and governance through the auditing and supervision of business execution.

-3. Based on the role of auditing and supervising business execution from an objective and independent standpoint, compensation will be fixed compensation only, and performance-linked compensation in the form of bonuses and restricted stock compensation will not be paid.
+3. Based on the role of auditing and supervising business execution from an objective and independent standpoint, compensation will be fixed compensation only, and performance-linked compensation in the form of bonuses and stock compensation will not be paid.

-Percentages of basic compensation and incentives for directors (excluding outside directors) in fiscal 2022
+Percentages of basic compensation and incentives for directors (excluding outside directors) in fiscal 2023

 Fiscal 2020 Ratio of Directors' Basic Compensation to Incentives (excluding outside directors)